matthew-devonport/2020-17-09/README.md

 <li>Border - A border that goes around the padding and content.</li>
 <li>Margin - Clears an area outside the border.
 The margin is transparent.</li>
 </ul><br>
 Using CSS, we can style our elements (each treated as a box) to respond to all kinds of devices and layouts.
-Their positions, sizing and space can respect each other which is very useful.
+Their positions, sizing and space can respect each other which is extremely useful.

 <h1>:pager: Javascript is Fun!</h1>